maxfieldEland/dp_nueral_nets/README.md

 # dp_nueral_nets
 Repository for Data Privacy Final Project.
+December 2019.
 Investigates the performance of unsupervised clustering methods used to classify unlabeled, differentially-private MNIST data.
 Contributors: Sophia Hodson, Nick Hanoian and Max Green.

 We use the open source MNIST Data set which can be found at : http://yann.lecun.com/exdb/mnist/